 It is expected that each fellow participate in more than 200 surgical oncologic cases over the course of the Musculoskeletal Oncology Fellowship.
 The technical aspects of the program are surgically based and depend on the individual's surgical skills.
 It is anticipated that as you progress through the training program, your skills will improve.
 It is also anticipated that in most cases you are the primary surgeon with the consultant as your assistant, providing direction as needed.

 During the Musculoskeletal Oncology Fellowship, you participate in quarterly rotations with each of the four operating surgical oncologists.
-This ensures maximum exposure to tumor cases while minimizing the service component, so that the fellow is not required at nononcology cases.
+This ensures maximum exposure to tumor cases while minimizing the service component, so that you're not required at nononcology cases.

-Using this approach, the fellow should have access to most if not all of the tumor cases that are treated on each of the individual consultant's services.
-The fellow is exposed to collaborating disciplines through departmental educational formats and daily patient-based clinical interactions.
+Using this approach, you should have access to most if not all of the tumor cases that are treated on each of the individual consultant's services.
+You are exposed to collaborating disciplines through departmental educational formats and daily patient-based clinical interactions.
 This includes basic concepts of oncogenesis and molecular oncology, adult and pediatric oncology, immunology, and radiation oncology.

 In the postoperative period, you assume primary responsibility for the day-to-day management of hospital patients.
 You make rounds with the consultant on a daily basis.

 Emergency room experience involves management of patients with pathologic fractures and emergencies that are encountered by orthopedic oncology patients.
 You take primary responsibility for emergency room evaluation and communication with the consultant in a joint formulation of the plan of intervention.